 You can also do a Google search for FREE WordPress themes, or download them from somewhere like Athemes.

 But if you still don't feel very confident with WordPress and can't code, stick to one of the ones that come already installed or, if you really need a new theme, check out these:

-Free social media tools
+Free social media tools for bloggers

 - Smarterqueue- Try it for a month, it's one of the best for keeping your tweets varied and you can also use it to monitor other profiles and take advantage of what works for them.

 free sEO and Research tools for beginners

-Free stock photos and images
+Free stock photos and images for bloggers

 There are many places that offer free images, but you will find that most of the images in these sites are the same.

 - Creative Commons

-- GetStencil - this is a design tool but it includes images and icons from Unsplash already, so I had to put it here.
+- GetStencil - this is a design tool, but it includes images and icons from Unsplash already, so I had to put it here.